 Where the service request / catalog system is delivered as SaaS -- as is the case for ServiceNow for example -- then if Identity Manager is likewise deployed in a SaaS model, integration is direct.
 Alternately, if Identity Manager is deployed on-premises, then the service request system's on-premises integration proxy server (the MID server for ServiceNow, for example) is used to connect to the Identity Manager API.

-An addition integration is provided between Hitachi ID Privileged Access Manager and service catalog applications.
+An additional integration is provided between Hitachi ID Privileged Access Manager and service catalog applications.
 Users requesting privileged access may be prompted to enter a ticket number, which is validated prior to granting that access.
 Ticket validation may check that the service request in question is open, assigned to the same user making the Privileged Access Manager request, mentions the PAM endpoint system in question, etc.

 Some service catalog systems also have a closely related IT asset

 management system.
 In these cases, the relevant Hitachi ID Identity and Access Management Suite connector

 can download systems inventory data, which can drive automatic